stephanos/payroll/README.md

 I'm proud of the design and the test coverage.

-With the design, I tried to separate the concerns as best as I could into 4 modules: web, database, payroll.track and payroll.report.
+With the design, I tried to separae the concerns as best as I could into 4 modules: web, database, payroll.track and payroll.report.
 Furthermore, I made sure that the dependencies between them are minimal and clearly visible.
 For example, changes to the time report parser will only affect the payroll reporter when the overall domain changes -